saltstack-formulas/fail2ban-formula/README.rst

       actions:
       filters:

-Keep in mind also that in ng states change, the syntax for the actions and filters adding a new `config` section:
+Keep in mind also that in ng states change the syntax for the actions and filters adding a new `config` section and `enabled` option (optional):

 .. code-block:: yaml